Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Other signs and symptoms may include poor appetite; low blood sugar (hypoglycemia) as a result of feeding difficulties; a small, triangular face with distinctive facial features; clinodactyly; digestive system abnormalities; delayed development; and/or learning disabilities.
-The genetic causes of this syndrome are complex and relate to certain genes that control growth.
-Most cases are not inherited from an affected parent, but occur sporadically (i.e., by chance).
-In some cases, it is inherited in an autosomal dominant or autosomal recessive manner.Russell-Silver syndrome is a condition present at birth that involves poor growth, low birth weight, short height, and size differences (asymmetry) of parts of the body.
+congenital disorder that causes poor growth; low birth weight; short height; and size differences (asymmetry) of parts of the body.
+Other signs and symptoms may include poor appetite; low blood sugar (hypoglycemia) due to feeding difficulties; a small, triangular face with distinctive facial features; clinodactyly (curved finger); digestive system abnormalities; delayed development; and/or learning disabilities.
+The genetic causes of RSS are complex and relate to certain genes that control growth.
+Most cases are not inherited from a parent and occur sporadically.
+In rare cases, it may be inherited in an autosomal dominant or autosomal recessive manner.Russell-Silver syndrome (RSS) is a

 - Genetics Home Reference (GHR) contains information on Russell-Silver syndrome.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.